 Below are set out the mandatory minimum requirements for full-time (3 years) and part-time (4 years) admission to the Bachelor of Sciences programmes in the Faculty.
-Admission to all degree programmes in the Faculty will be on a competitive basis.
-Therefore, the fulfillment of the mandatory minimum requirements does not guarantee admission.
+Admission to all degree

-Duration Admission Requirements Three (3) Years Passes in a minimum of five (5) subjects at CXC, (CSEC) General Proficiency (Grades I or II pre-1998 and Grades I, II, or III from June 1998) or GCE O'Level, which must include Mathematics and English Language and passes in a minimum of two (2) subjects at CAPE (Unit 1 and Unit 2 per subject), or two (2) subjects at GCE A'Level.
+Duration Admission Requirements Three (3) Years Passes in a minimum of five (5) subjects at CXC, (CSEC) General Proficiency (Grades I or II pre- 1998 and Grades I, II, or III from June 1998) or GCE O'Level, which must include Mathematics and English Language and passes in a minimum of two (2) subjects at CAPE (Unit 1 and Unit 2 per subject), or two (2) subjects at GCE A'Level.
 OR An Associate degree, Diploma and/or Certificate from other approved tertiary institutions having attained a B+ average or a minimum GPA of 2.5.
 SAT Reasoning Test High School Grade 12 transcript with a minimum GPA of 3.0 and a minimum score of 1600 for SAT1.
 Note : In addition to the above, special department requirements apply for B.Sc.
 Social Work.
 These include two (2) references, a personal statement and information on co- and extra-curricular activities.
-Four (4) Years Passes in a minimum of five (5) subjects at CXC, (CSEC) General Proficiency (Grades I or II pre-1998 and Grades I, II or III from June 1998) or GCE O'Level and passes in at least one (1) subject at A'Level or CAPE (Unit 1 and Unit 2 per subject).
-OR High School Grade 12 transcript with a minimum GPA of 2.5 and a minimum score of 1550 for SAT1
+Four (4) Years Passes in a minimum of five (5) subjects at CXC, (CSEC) General Proficiency (Grades I or II pre- 1998 and Grades I, II or III from June 1998) or GCE O'Level and passes in at least one (1) subject at A'Level or CAPE (Unit 1 and Unit 2 per subject).
+OR High School Grade 12 transcript with a minimum GPA of 2.5 and a minimum score of 1550 for SAT1 English La nguage Proficiency Test CSEC/CXC Communic nguage is compulsory for admission to all programmes.
+Applicants who do not possess a Grade 1 in C English A, a Grade A in GCE O'Level/BGCSE English Language, a Grade 1 or 2 in CAPE ation Studies or a Grade A in the GCE General Paper, are required to take an English Language Test on entry.